chandu9699/sampada.furnitures/README.txt

-# Portfolio
+# Sampada FURNITURES

-Welcome to my GitHub portfolio!
+Welcome to my GitHub Website!
 This repository contains a collection of projects showcasing my skills and experience in various technologies and domains.

 ## About Me

-I'm Chandra Sekhar Naidu, a passionate Mulesoft Developer with expertise in Mulesoft, Python, MySQL, Postman, and SOPA/RESTful services.
+I'm Samapada Furnitures, a passionate Mulesoft Developer with expertise in Mulesoft, Python, MySQL, Postman, and SOPA/RESTful services.
 I enjoy working on diverse projects and exploring new technologies to solve real-world problems.

 ## Projects